merbah3266/Battery_Spoofer/README.md

 - Termux installed

 ### For Shizuku mode:
-- `rish` binary must be in the same directory
+- `rish` script must be in the same directory
 - Make it executable: `chmod +x rish`
 - Shizuku app must be running in the background